-Last year, the Government announced the introduction of the “2-room Flexi” scheme during the National Day Rally in 2015 to replace the then-existing housing schemes meant for studio apartments and 2-room flats.
+The Government announced the introduction of the “2-room Flexi” scheme during the National Day Rally in 2015 to replace the previous housing schemes meant for studio apartments and 2-room flats.

-While the new “2-room Flexi” flats are also meant for low-income families and singles to have their own homes, we believe that one of the main driving reasons behind this new scheme is to allow retirees in Singapore to better monetise their existing home for retirement.
+While new “2-room Flexi” flats are also meant for low-income families and singles to have their own homes, we believe that one of the main driving reasons behind this revised scheme is to allow retirees in Singapore to better monetise their existing homes for retirement.

-If you or your parents are considering this scheme for retirement planning, or rightsizing it to a smaller unit, then here are some things that you should know about the 2-room Flexi flats before deciding if such a scheme will suit their retirement needs.
+If you or your parents are considering this scheme for retirement planning or rightsizing to a smaller unit, then here are some things that you should know about the 2-room Flexi flats before deciding if the scheme meets your requirements.

 The basic idea behind this “2-room Flexi” scheme is simple.
-For retirees who currently have an existing flat that is bigger than what they really need (e.g. their children have already moved out of a 4-room flat that they currently own), they can monetise their flat by selling it in the open market for cash and to then purchase a new and cheaper 2-room flat directly from HDB.
+Retirees who currently have an existing flat that is bigger than what they really need (e.g. their children have moved out of a 4-room flat that they currently own), can unlock the value of their bigger-sized flat by selling it in the open market and could purchase a new and cheaper 2-room flat directly from HDB.

-Those Who Have Bought 2 Flats Previously From HDB Are Eligible
+Those Who Have Bought 2 Flats Previously From HDB Are Still Eligible

-Every Singaporean is allowed to purchase a maximum of 2 new flats (inclusive of DBSS and EC units).
-The taking of a housing grant when purchasing resale HDB flats from the open market is also considered as having used a chance.
+Every Singaporean is allowed to purchase a maximum of 2 new flats (inclusive of DBSS and EC units) directly from HDB.
+The taking of any amount of housing grant when purchasing resale HDB flats from the open market is also considered as having used a chance.

 For the 2-room Flexi scheme, Singaporeans are allowed to apply for it even if they have previously used up their two chances.
-That is provided if they opt for the short-lease option offered under the scheme and have to pay a resale levy adjusted from $30,000 depending on the length of the lease.
+However, they can only opt for the short-lease option offered under the scheme and have to pay a resale levy adjusted from $30,000 depending on the length of the lease.
 Do note they also have to meet the standard HDB monthly household income ceiling of $14,000.

 To be eligible for the short-lease option, both you and your spouse will have to be at least 55 years old at the time of application.
 In addition, applicants will need to opt for a lease period that is sufficient to cover both of them till the age of 95.

-For example, a couple that are both 60 years old will need to opt for a lease period of at least 35 years.
-Lease increment is in 5 years.
+For example, a couple that is both 60 years old will need to opt for a lease period of at least 35 years.
+The lease increments are in 5-year periods.

 |Age Of Youngest Buyer||Minimum Lease Period|